buoydevelopment/FE-Code-Test/README.md

 I've used the newer and more performant `FlatList` instead of the old `ListView`.
 Also, to prevent re renders that are not necessary, I've made the `FlatList` item component a Pure Component and was careful not to pass arrow functions or binds in renders as this will provoke a new function to be created in each rendering.
-Finally, I've passed the drink id as key for each item instad of index, as adding, removing or re ordering elements would cause performance issues or bugs if index was to be used because React use these keys to realize which elements have changed (Added, removed, re ordered)
+Finally, I've passed the drink id as key for each item instad of index, as adding, removing or re ordering elements would cause performance issues or bugs if index was to be used because React uses these keys to realize which elements have changed (Added, removed, re ordered)

 D) Would you like to add any further comments or observations?